 THE MERGER CANNOT BE COMPLETED UNLESS YOU APPROVE IT.
 We will hold a special stockholders' meeting to vote on the merger proposal.
 Whether or not you plan to attend the special meeting, please take the time to vote by completing and mailing the enclosed form of proxy.
-THE MOUNTAIN WEST BANK SPECIAL STOCKHOLDERS' MEETING WILL BE HELD ON JANUARY , 2000, AT .M.
-LOCAL TIME, AT .
+THE MOUNTAIN WEST BANK SPECIAL STOCKHOLDERS' MEETING WILL BE HELD ON JANUARY 19, 2000, AT 10:00 A.M.
+LOCAL TIME, AT 414 West Appleway, Coeur d'Alene, Idaho.